lunatech-labs/lunatech-beginner-quarkus-course-student-app/EXERCISES.md

 * Extra: Update the tests for the list and details endpoint and make them check for the right content-type.
 * Extra: Update the test for the details endpoint, and use the Json-path expression `name` to test that the value for the url `/products/1` equals "Chair".
 * Extra extra: Change the test to be independent from the database that's started manually, by making use of the Testcontainers project.
+* Bonus solution: Quarkus supports the automatic provisioning of unconfigured services in development and test mode (Dev Services).
+This means that if you include an extension and don’t configure it then Quarkus will automatically start the relevant service (usually using Testcontainers behind the scenes).
+After finishing the exercise, do `git checkout exercise-7-solution` and test Testcontainers with DevService.
+To activate DevService:
+  * Comment all database config in `application.properties`

+             quarkus.datasource.db-kind=postgresql
+             quarkus.datasource.username=postgres
+             quarkus.datasource.password=postgres
+             quarkus.datasource.jdbc.url=jdbc:postgresql://localhost:8765/postgres

+  * Comment `@QuarkusTestResource(PostgresResource.class)` in `ProductsResourceTest` class and start the test

+  Don't forget uncomment database config and `@QuarkusTestResource(PostgresResource.class)` to do next exercise
 ## Exercise 7b: Add OpenAPI support and Swagger UI

 Now, we will be adding OpenAPI support and Swagger UI to our application, so we have better visibility into our REST endpoint.